RBU to pay off IBU debt by start of the season, says President Maigurov

 Russian athletes have still been able to compete under their own flag, however,

-Kontiolahti in Finland is due to host the season-opening International Biathlon Union World Cup from November 27 to 29.
+Kontiolahti in Finland is due to host the season-opening IBU World Cup from November 27 to 29.